kenatiod/MUT/Understanding Machine Understanding.md

 ### Marching Orders

-_Alice, Bob, and Claude sit around a whiteboard covered in notes and diagrams, the culmination of their efforts to define the goals and principles of the Multifaceted Understanding Test._
+_Alice, Bob, and Claude sit around a whiteboard covered in notes and diagrams, the culmination of their efforts to define the goals and principles of the Multifaceted Understanding Test Tool._

 Alice: _leaning back with a satisfied sigh_ Well, I think we've made some real progress here.
-The MUT is starting to take shape, and I feel like we've got a solid foundation to build on.
+The MUTT is starting to take shape, and I feel like we've got a solid foundation to build on.

 Bob: _nodding in agreement_ Absolutely.
 By focusing on comprehensiveness, depth, grounding, and adaptivity, I think we've identified the key pillars of what a truly rigorous test of machine understanding should encompass.